 Polls will open for the November 3, 2020, election at 7:00 a.m. and will close at 7:00 p.m., at all applicable County precincts.
 Computation of votes cast in the November 3rd election will be conducted at the Albert L. Stone Elections Building, 400 East Main Street, Canton, Georgia 30114.
 This and all City of Holly Springs’ elections are governed by the Municipal Election Code of the State of Georgia and the City Charter.
 A copy of the ordinance and/or resolution calling for the election is on file, together with other relevant documents, for inspection at the City Clerk’s Office, 3237 Holly Springs Pkwy, Holly Springs, GA., between the hours of 8:00 a.m. and 5:00 p.m.
 Monday through Friday.

 About the City of Holly Springs' Government

 The City of Holly Springs government consists of a Mayor and five Council Members.
 The term of each office is four years.
 The elections are staggered every two years.The City of Holly Springs is divided into five geographic wards, which are elected at-large by plurality vote.
 Candidates must reside in the ward he or she is running for when he or she qualifies as a candidate.
 Elected officials shall continue to re the ward he or she qualified for the duration of their period of service as well as continue to be registered and eligible to vote in municipal elections of the City.

 Candidates elected to office in the November election take office in the month of January of the following year.
 They will be sworn in at the first Council meeting of the year

-The qualifying dates and fees are set by state law.
-The candidates are qualified by the City Clerk.
-The qualifying fee is 3% of the Mayor and Council's salaries, which is $360 and $180 respectively.
+Qualifying dates and fees are set by state law.
+All potential candidates are qualified by the City Clerk.
+Qualifying fees are 3% of the Mayor’s and Councilmember’s annual salaries, $360 and $180 respectively.

 To be eligible for office you must: